IR & Procedural Workflow

 This analysis utilizes comprehensive data sourced from CMS.gov, which details the upcoming prior authorization requirements under the WISeR 2026 initiative.
 The Society of Interventional Radiology (SIR) provides insights into the operational impacts on interventional radiology practices, specifically highlighting potential workflow modifications and patient throughput changes.
 Additionally, peer-reviewed journals focusing on healthcare policy and interventional radiology practices offer evidence-based perspectives on anticipated compliance challenges and strategic adjustments necessary for IR departments.

-The financial estimates presented are derived from the Gemini research brief, which projects an estimated 12% increase in administrative costs for IR practices by 2026 due to enhanced documentation requirements and potential delays in procedure approvals.
+The financial estimates presented are derived from the Gemini research brief, which projects a meaningful increase in administrative costs for IR practices by 2026 due to enhanced documentation requirements and potential delays in procedure approvals.
 These figures are the most current available and account for inflation and projected policy changes.
 The analysis also integrates data from the American Medical Association (AMA) to understand broader industry impacts, noting an estimated 8% shift in payer mix that could influence reimbursement strategies.

 Continuous monitoring of policy updates and payer requirements is critical to ensure compliance.
 This includes tracking changes in CMS regulations and payer policies through quarterly updates from CMS and bi-annual reports from SIR.
 Maintaining operational efficiency will require practices to invest in advanced practice management software capable of integrating real-time policy updates and facilitating streamlined communication with payers.
 Practices are advised to allocate resources towards staff training on new compliance protocols to mitigate potential disruptions in clinical workflows.